aqinix/hiring-engineers/answers.md

 ![img001](https://user-images.githubusercontent.com/33669341/53703892-180a2a00-3e17-11e9-931f-35832252c3af.PNG)

-Created custom checks with metric named (my_metrics) in the range 0 to 1000 and it's default interval time is 30sec.
-Then it has been changed to 45sec.
+Created custom checks with metric named (my_metrics) in the range 0 to 1000 and it's default interval time is 30 sec.
+Then it has been changed to 45 sec.

 ![005](https://user-images.githubusercontent.com/33669341/53704096-5c96c500-3e19-11e9-9fca-2ad3a00b3929.PNG)